 We can customize a tour of any length, with or without bike rentals; or present a private version of any of our 2-hour, Social ride sightseeing tours of Downtown Cleveland.
 Please email or call for more details.

-We present many short bicycle skills courses (usually known as bike rodeos) for neighborhood groups, scouts, etc. These one- to four-hour events give children (and, preferably, their parents) basic traffic concepts and bike-handling skills, with a chance to practice them in a car-free setting, like a closed parking lot.
+We present many short bicycle skills courses (usually known as bike rodeos) for neighborhood groups, scouts, etc. These one- to four-hour events introduce basic traffic concepts and bike-handling skills, with a chance to practice them in a car-free setting like a closed parking lot, for children (K-3, 4-8), youth, or adults.
 Besides proper helmet fit and how to check the mechanical safety of their bikes, students learn the meaning of "yield" and "right of way" (and how to watch out for others who haven't!).
-They also practice steering around obstacles, stopping and starting safely and efficiently, and scanning for other traffic around them.
+They also practice steering around obstacles, stopping and starting safely and efficiently, and scanning for road hazards and other traffic around them.
+Youth and adult programs also include practicing evasive maneuvers.
+All are based on the League of American Bicyclists' Traffic Skills curriculum.

 We often provide bike repairs when we are doing rodeos, valet bike parking, or other programs in the community, and can also provide this as a stand-alone service.
 We'll train community volunteers recruited by the partner organization to do simple jobs like registration, pumping tires, pre-checking bikes, and installing lights; then we bring a team of experienced mechanics with all the tools and supplies they need, and a full selection of replacement parts including tires, wheels, cables, etc. that we have salvaged from un-repairable, donated used bikes; and fix as many bikes as possible -- to be safe and reasonably reliable -- as fast as possible (hence the "fixathon" name!).

-Our fee for this service is $100/hour for a minimum of 2 hours; plus the (very low) cost of parts, and a 1-hour training for community volunteers.
+Our fee for this service is $100/hour for a minimum of 3 hours; plus the (very low) cost of parts.
 (For a gauge, we recently repaired 50+ bikes with 5 mechanics and 5 community volunteers in 2.5 hours, which comes to less than $10/bike.)
 At least two weeks advanced notice is needed for this service.

 Presentations to large groups should be scheduled early in the year if